-The number of Cubans who have entered the U.S. has spiked dramatically since President Obama last year announced a renewal of ties with the island nation, a Pew Research Center analysis of government data has found.
+The number of Cubans who have entered the U.S. has spiked dramatically since President Obama announced a renewal of ties with the island nation in late 2014, a Pew Research Center analysis of government data has found.
 The U.S. has since opened an embassy in Havana, a move supported by a large majority of Americans, and public support is growing for ending the trade embargo with Cuba.

-Cubans seeking to enter the U.S. may receive special treatment under the Cuban Adjustment Act of 1966.
-Those hoping to live in the U.S. legally need only show up at a port of entry and pass an inspection, which includes a check of criminal and immigration history in the U.S. After a year in the country, they may apply for legal permanent residence.
+Cubans seeking to enter the U.S. may receive different treatment than other immigrants under the Cuban Adjustment Act of 1966.
+Cubans hoping to live in the U.S. legally need only show up at a port of entry and pass an inspection, which includes a check of criminal and immigration history in the U.S. After a year in the country, they may apply for legal permanent residence.

-During the first 10 months of fiscal year 2016, 46,635 Cubans have entered the U.S. via ports of entry in fiscal year 2015’s total of 43,159, according to U.S. Customs and Border Protection data obtained through a public records request.
-This represents a 78% increase over the previous year, when 24,278 Cubans entered.
-And those 2013 numbers had already increased dramatically after the Cuban government lifted travel restrictions that year.
+During the first 10 months of fiscal year 2016, 46,635 Cubans have entered the U.S. via ports of entry – already surpassing full fiscal year 2015’s total of 43,159, according to U.S. Customs and Border Protection data obtained through a public records request.
+Fiscal 2015 was a surge year and was up 78% over 2014, when 24,278 Cubans entered the U.S. And those 2014 numbers had already increased dramatically after the Cuban government lifted travel restrictions that year.
 These totals are significantly higher than in all of fiscal 2011, when 7,759 Cubans came into the U.S.

-The spike in the number of Cubans entering the country came in the months immediately following the president’s announcement.
-From January to March 2015, 9,900 Cubans entered, more than double the 4,746 who arrived during the same time period in 2014.
+The surge in the number of Cubans entering the country began in the months immediately following the president’s announcement.
+From January to March 2015, 9,900 Cubans entered the U.S., more than double the 4,746 who arrived during the same time period in 2014.
 The surge continued into fiscal 2016 and peaked in the first quarter (October to December 2015), when 16,444 Cubans entered the U.S., an increase of 78% compared with the same quarter of fiscal 2015.
 The number of Cubans entering the U.S. has ebbed somewhat since.

-However, a larger percentage increase occurred in the Miami sector, which operates in several states, but primarily in Florida.
+Since 2014, a large percentage increase has occurred in the Miami sector, which operates in several states but primarily in Florida.
 The number of Cubans who entered in the Miami sector during fiscal 2015 more than doubled from the previous year, from 4,709 to 9,999.
 In the first 10 months of fiscal 2016, 8,960 Cubans have entered through the Miami sector.

 Jens Manuel Krogstad is a writer/editor focusing on Hispanics, immigration and demographics at Pew Research Center.